 Refinance Your Loans in Your Child’s Name

 If you took out loans on behalf of your student, you could consider refinancing them in their name if they are in strong financial standing.
-Burnside advises to only do this as a last-ditch effort.
+But this should be a last-ditch effort.

 “Battling student loan debt is no easy feat.
-However, it’s important to remember that you don’t have to do this alone,” said Philipp von Girsewald, CEO US at Deposit Solutions.
+However, it’s important to remember that you don’t have to do this alone,” said Philipp von Girsewald, a financial services executive, fintech CEO and investment banker.
 “If you’re feeling burdened by student loan debt, the first steps you should take should be to contact your loan agent, ask your employer about any student loan assistance or tuition rewards plans they might offer or contact a student loan-specific firm that can help minimize the distress.”

 Consider Using Retirement Savings To Pay Off the Loan

-It might be the best move to pay off the loan ASAP with any funds you have access to — even retirement savings, said Alexandra Wilson, certified financial planner, financial coach and student loan expert at SmartPath.
+It might be the best move to pay off the loan ASAP with any funds you have access to — even retirement savings, said Alexandra Wilson, certified financial planner and product manager at Facet.